paulmarrington/Decoupler/Assets/Askowl/Decoupler/Documentation/Askowl-Decoupler.md

 ## Creating Decoupled Components
 Given a choice between two systems, you need to create four classes - one for the interface, one for each of the systems and one to tell the editor which to load.

 So that the last may be first, the class to create a compiler definition needs to be in an Editor folder.
+It eradicates compiler errors.

 ```c#
   [InitializeOnLoad]